The Center for Monetary Research & Studies (CMRS)

 As the 2008 global financial crisis has demonstrated, the global economy influences all areas of our lives.
-It is intimately connected to issues such as extreme poverty, development immigration and integration, healthcare, education, environmental issues, and culture & the arts.
+It is intimately connected to issues such as extreme poverty, development, immigration, healthcare, education, environmental issues, and culture.
 As such, discussion on the future of the global economy must incorporate perspectives from a diverse range of fields and groups, including politics, civil society, and multiple academic disciplines, such as history, sociology, philosophy and the arts.

 The Institute for Cultural Diplomacy has therefore established the program "Economic Bridges" to promote stronger economic relations between nation states, and to examine the complex relationship between economics, politics and culture at the global level.